CESARBR/opencensus-go/exporter/graphite/example/grpc/README.md

-# Example gRPC server and client with OpenCensus
+# gRPC server and client example with OpenCensus

-This example uses:
+The goal of this example is to use:

 * gRPC to create an RPC server and client.
 * The OpenCensus gRPC plugin to instrument the RPC server and client.